-Dr. Mari Phillips is the Interim Associate Superintendent of the Princeton City School District wherein she provides substantial assistance to the interim superintendent in providing leadership required to develop, achieve and maintain the best possible educational programs and services for the District and its communities while providing oversight of the District’s Student Services, Special Education, Teaching and Learning departments.
-Mari is committed to implementing the District’s mission and goals as outlined in the most recent board-approved three-year Strategic Plan and Equity in Action Plan.
+Dr. Mari Phillips is the Associate Superintendent of the Princeton City School District.
+She provides substantial assistance to the superintendent in providing the leadership required to develop, achieve and maintain the best possible educational programs and services for the district and its communities while providing oversight of the District’s Student Services, Special Education, and Curriculum, Instruction, and Assessment departments.
+Mari is committed to implementing the district’s mission and goals outlined in the most recent board-approved three-year Strategic Plan and Equity in Action Plan.
 Dr. Phillips promotes a culture of collaboration within the district and the broader community to improve student learning for all students.
 Her passion is to change the trajectory of student outcomes for all students by ensuring equitable opportunities, programs, and services are provided to each student based on individual needs.